chtimi59/irbridge/README.md

 Prequists
 ================
-This project is based on lirc for linux.
+This project is based on lirc for linux, so you need to install this package with the following line
 ```
 sudo apt-get install lirc
 ```